Anam-Mahmood/AIEthics/README.md

 <img width="953" alt="12" src="https://user-images.githubusercontent.com/16270682/130231839-5dff0600-943b-4231-9a12-c7f061a37ffd.PNG">

-After the noteboob is imported, click on Not Trusted and select the option to trust the source of the notebook.
+After the notebook is imported, click on Not Trusted and select the option to trust the source of the notebook.

 <img width="861" alt="13" src="https://user-images.githubusercontent.com/16270682/130231849-db8293d5-7543-4458-b62e-c85d428e23b2.PNG">